Cedar Weight Loss

 It is important to note that achieving a healthier weight can often improve fertility and increase the chances of a healthy pregnancy.

-Cedar Weight Loss is a cash-based clinic and does not directly bill insurance companies.
+Cedar Weight Loss is a cash-based clinic and does not bill insurance companies.
 This allows us to focus entirely on your personalized care without the constraints of insurance-mandated visit times or treatment restrictions.
 This means you get more time with your clinician and a plan truly tailored to your unique needs.

 • HOME